adhymch/playground/Documents/First Dart App-MacOS.md

   * Dart
   * Pubspec Assist
   * Flutter
-* Create new project and then create a pubspec.yaml file (file name shoud be pubspec).
+* Create new project and then create a pubspec.yaml file (file name should be pubspec).
 ```
 name: macsetup
 description: this is my first dart app